Freight Shipping from Buffalo to Charlotte

 How much does it cost to ship freight from Buffalo to Charlotte?

-Full truckload (FTL) rates from Buffalo, NY to Charlotte, NC currently range from $1,507-$1,858 for a standard dry van load over the 701-mile route.
+Full truckload (FTL) rates from Buffalo, NY to Charlotte, NC currently range $1,507-$1,858 (roughly $2.16-$2.67 per mile over 701 miles).
 LTL shipments typically cost $586-$996 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Buffalo to Charlotte?

-Standard FTL transit from Buffalo to Charlotte is approximately 13 hrs by truck over 701 miles.
+Standard FTL transit from Buffalo to Charlotte is approximately 13 hrs by truck over 701 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Bison Yard to Norfolk Southern Charlotte Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Buffalo to Charlotte freight?